Planning a June 1st Birthday Party

 Five Things You Need To Consider When Planning a June Birthday Party

 The May flowers are blooming, and restless kids anxiously count down the last few days of school.
-Baseball and softball are a weekly occurrence with the sun shining longer each day.
-Birthday parties in June become an outdoor party in the Chicago land area with parents actively planning the 1st birthday party.
+Baseball and softball are a weekly occurrence, with the sun shining longer each day.
+In June, birthday parties become an outdoor party in the Chicago land area with parents actively planning the 1st birthday party.

 Here are things you need to consider when planning your child’s 1st birthday party in Chicago.

 Weather – Being raised in the Chicagoland area, I have personally seen bitter, wet, cold day transform into a hot, sticky summer day in 4-hours.
 Days like that have frustrated parents moving parties from inside to outside, leaving parents wondering why they spent a week cleaning the house.
 My recommendation for a June birthday party is to do a surface cleaning of the house of all the areas where people will gather.
 If you become unlucky and the weather does turn bad, you will have a second option available of being inside.

 Outside Inflatables Rentals – Small independent distributors have great cut-through prices, and you have to read the fine print carefully.
 These huge canvas jumpers don’t dry quickly after a rainstorm, and suppliers need to dry the entire jump house before placing them back into storage.
 These part-time companies do not want the extra work and will not deliver or set up if the threat of rain is planned for that day.
 Ask questions and read the fine print to ensure you have a jumpy for the kids.